Shaman King: Shueisha edition

 Takei declared it was not a decrease in the series profitability that was the reason for its cancellation, but a "fatigue" he had been through because he was no more able to follow his fans' wishes.
 In the author's opinion, Shaman King was being "normalized" by the desire of his readers with the introduction of typical shōnen aspects and losing its originality.
 In 2007, he revealed he was planning to end the series with the finale he initially envisioned, to be published in another Shueisha magazine at the end of the year or at the beginning of 2008.
 Eventually the entire series was reprinted in 27 kanzenban volumes with the title Shaman King Kanzen-Ban (or "Perfect Edition"), concluding with the "true ending" to the series.
 The new series finale was also posted on the official kanzenban website, in addition to the print editions.
-The first volume of the Perfect Edition was released on March 4, 2008 with the last (volume 27) being published on April 3, 2009.
+The first volume of the Perfect Edition was released on March 4, 2008, with the last (volume 27) being published on April 3, 2009.
 Five years after the end of the series, when the Shaman King Kanzen-Ban was finished, Takei said, "After making the readers waiting [sic] so much for this, the last thing I wanted to do was to disappoint them".
 He thought the ending was a "huge responsibility".
 This edition served to make corrections and adjustments and, for Takei, it was something "fun," as it was different from scratch.
 Shaman King has also been published as part of the Shueisha Jump Remix series of magazine-style books.
-Sixteen volumes of Shaman King were released under the Shueisha Jump Remix series between April 1, 2011 and October 28, 2011.
+Sixteen volumes of Shaman King were released under the Shueisha Jump Remix series between April 1, 2011, and October 28, 2011.

 Viz Media licensed the series for an English-language release in North America; the chapters initially serialized in the American Shonen Jump, beginning in third issue in 2003 and ceasing its serialization in the August 2007 issue.
 From then, it was exclusively published through graphic novel format and Viz said it was done in order to speed up the series' publication.
-Volume 1 was released in August or September 2003, (Note: Viz Media Store, by August 2012, displayed its publication date as September 3, 2003.
-However, Viz's site subsequently registers indicate August 6, 2003, as its release date.) and volume 32 was released to conclude the series on January 4, 2011.
-In Australasian region, Madman Entertainment licensed and published the series between February 10, 2009 and September 10, 2011.
+The 32 volumes were released from August 6, 2003, to January 4, 2011.
+In Australasian region, Madman Entertainment licensed and published the series between February 10, 2009, and September 10, 2011.